Pope Paul VI: Curia reform

 Pope Paul VI knew the Roman Curia well, having worked there for a generation from 1922 to 1954.
 He implemented his reforms in stages.
-On 1 March 1968, he issued a regulation, a process that had been initiated by Pius XII and continued by John XXIII.
-On 28 March, with Pontificalis Domus, and in several additional Apostolic Constitutions in the following years, he revamped the entire Curia, which included reduction of bureaucracy, streamlining of existing congregations and a broader representation of non-Italians in the curial positions.
+On 1 March 1968, he issued a regulation, a process initiated by Pius XII and continued by John XXIII.
+On 28 March, with Pontificalis Domus, and in several additional Apostolic Constitutions in the following years, he revamped the entire Curia, which included reduction of bureaucracy, streamlining of existing congregations, and a broader representation of non-Italians in the Curial positions.

 Age limits and restrictions

 On 6 August 1966, Paul VI asked all bishops to submit their resignations to the pontiff by their 75th birthday.
 They were not required to do so but "earnestly requested of their own free will to tender their resignation from office".
-He extended this requirement to all cardinals in Ingravescentem aetatem on 21 November 1970, with the further provision that cardinals would relinquish their offices in the Roman Curia upon reaching their 80th birthday.
+He extended this request to all cardinals in Ingravescentem aetatem on 21 November 1970, with the further provision that cardinals would relinquish their offices in the Roman Curia upon reaching their 80th birthday.
 These retirement rules enabled the Pope to fill several positions with younger prelates and reduce the Italian domination of the Roman Curia.
 His 1970 measures also revolutionised papal elections by restricting the right to vote in papal conclaves to cardinals who had not yet reached their 80th birthday, a class known since then as "cardinal electors".
 This reduced the power of the Italians and the Curia in the next conclave.
-Some senior cardinals objected to losing their voting privilege, without effect.
+Some senior cardinals objected to losing their voting privilege without effect.

-Paul VI's measures also limited the number of cardinal-electors to a maximum of 120, a rule disregarded on several occasions by his successors.
+Paul VI's measures also limited the number of cardinal electors to a maximum of 120, a rule disregarded on several occasions by each of his successors.
+Previously, Paul VI himself had been the first pope to increase the number above 120 (from 82 in 1963 to 134 in April 1969; but he reduced the number of cardinal electors below 120 in 1971 by simultaneously introducing the voting age limit).

 Some prelates questioned whether he should not apply these retirement rules to himself.
 When Pope Paul was asked towards the end of his papacy whether he would retire at age 80, he replied "Kings can abdicate, Popes cannot."